-Once you sign up for CyberGhost, you simply go to your account management page to download and install the client for your specific platform (Windows client is 15.9 MB).
+Once you sign up for CyberGhost Pro, you simply go to your account management page to download and install the client for your specific platform.

 Once installed, log in with your CyberGhost username and password in the top right corner.
 Choose a server based on your need and click Connect to start using CyberGhost VPN!

 As part of this review, I was able to test the CyberGhost Windows client to get a better idea of the VPN.
 For some reason, CyberGhost is very proud of the fact that its software is German-made.
 I was happy to see specific profiles (such as streaming and torrenting), as well as the ability to browse the complete CyberGhost server list.